opea-project/GenAIComps/comps/retrievers/neo4j/llama_index/README.md

 # Retriever Microservice with Neo4J

-This retrieval microservice is intended for use in GraphRAG pipeline and assumes a GraphRAGStore containing document graph, entity_info and Community Symmaries already exists.
+This retrieval microservice is intended for use in GraphRAG pipeline and assumes a GraphRAGStore containing document graph, entity_info and Community Symmaries already exist.
 Please refer to the GenAIExamples/GraphRAG example.

 Retrieval follows these steps: